No items found.

 Overall strategies

 I want to share three tips for an effective voir dire and why they are so important.
-Then, I will share three sample questions to put these important concepts to work.
-All this is about dealing with bias against your side in the case.
+Then, I will share three sample questions to illustrate these important concepts.
+All this is about dealing with bias against your side in the used case analysis.

-There are certainly other purposes for voir dire, such as getting to know jurors, introducing key concepts, and establishing rapport.
-I am focusing on bias because I consider it to be the most important part.
-Subtle bias can have a profound, unintentional impact when there are two sides presenting conflicting evidence.
+There are certainly other purposes for voir dire, such as getting to know prospective jurors well, introducing key concepts, and establishing rapport.
+However, I am focusing on bias because I consider it to be the most important part.
+Subtle bias can have a profound, unintentional impact when two sides present conflicting evidence.

-If bias creates a negative expectation, you can bet the defense will give that biased juror something to hang their hat on—they will find a way to fulfill that expectation.
+If bias in jury selection creates a negative expectation, you can bet the defense will give that biased juror something to hang their hat on — they will find a way to fulfill that expectation.
 The defense evidence will have an unfair leg up.

 Negative expectations come in many forms.